 We recommend identifying the top 20% of your fastest moving SKUs.
 These usually make up about 80% of the tasks and productivity areas for the team.

--Place these SKUs as close as possible to the pack benches/despatch area.
+– Place these SKUs as close as possible to the pack benches/dispatch area.
 Immediate game changer for walk time.

 How to deal with slow moving items?

 It’s the same logic in reverse for these.
 If you’re not going to be picking the items that often, you don’t need to put them in any of your prime real estate, they can instead use up that unwanted area!

 – Use those awkward higher or lower locations for slowest moving SKUs, so that the times when your team do need to bend down or use the step ladder are limited.